ollijri/SMOG/README.md

   <br>

-  Google Dorking (also known as Google Hacking) is the act of using advanced 'search operators' in the search bar of Google to obtain information that would be otherwise hard to find.
+  Google Dorking (also known as Google Hacking) is the act of using advanced 'search operators' in the search bar of Google to obtain information that would be otherwise hard to find by refining your search results.

   <br>